Some courses require special permission from the department to register. To enroll in these classes, students must:

 Degree students can request to complete a course at another postsecondary institution.
 They must, however, request permission from the Registrar and be in satisfactory standing.
 Review section 4.4.3 of the Academic Calendar.
 Open Studies students do not need to complete this form.

 Students can withdraw from courses using the Online Course Selector.
-If a student desires to remove all their course from their schedule in a single term, they must complete a Program Withdraw Form.
-Please contact the Registrar's Office for more details.
+If a student desires to withdraw completely from their program (remove all their course from their schedule in a single term), they must complete a Program Withdraw Form via Online Services for Students.

 Note: In order to view and/or print those documents which are in PDF Document format, you must have Adobe Reader.